Penrose, Cornwall: John Rogers (1778–1856)

-John Rogers (17 July 1778 – 12 June 1856), the Rev. John Rogers succeeded to the Penrose and Helston estates of about ten thousand acres (40 km²), comprising the manors of Penrose, Helston, Carminow, Winnianton, and various other estates in Cornwall, including several mines, in February 1832 on the death of his father.
+The Rev. John Rogers (17 July 1778 – 12 June 1856) succeeded to the Penrose and Helston estates of about ten thousand acres (40 km²), comprising the manors of Penrose, Helston, Carminow, Winnianton, and various other estates in Cornwall, including several mines, in February 1832 on the death of his father.
 According to the obituary, of his son John Jope Rogers (published in The Cornishman) the Penrose lands had been acquired in 1771 by his grandfather, Hugh Rogers, and the Helston lands in 1798 by his father.
 Rogers died at Penrose on 12 June 1856, and was the first occupant of the family vault at Sithney churchyard.
 He was an Anglican priest, mine-owner, botanist, mineralogist, and scholar of Hebrew and Syriac.

 John Jope Rogers (1816–1880)

-John Jope Rogers (16 February 1816 – 24 April 1880) was an author and Conservative MP for Helston, Cornwall from 1859 to 1865.
+John Jope Rogers (16 February 1816 – 24 April 1880) was an author and Conservative MP for Helston from 1859 to 1865.